Skip to content

 Price: Free

-When you are walking in the city with kids buying some yummy snacks is inevitable (at least this is the case with my kids 🙂 ) and I would recommend trying some Dutch sweets.
+When you are walking in the city with kids buying some yummy snacks is inevitable (at least this is the case with my kids 🙂 ).
+Here are some traditional Dutch sweets that I would recommend trying when in Utrecht.

 Stroopwafels